-Warschauer, (2007) highlight concerns about the inequitable use of technology.
-It suggests that, without careful planning, ICT integration might exacerbate existing educational inequalities, as certain students or schools benefit more from technology-enhanced education than others.
+Without careful planning, ICT integration might exacerbate existing educational inequalities, as certain students or schools benefit more from technology-enhanced education than others.
+Warschauer, (2007) highlight concerns about the inequitable use of technology which necessitated the suggestion above.

-Strategies For Curbing the Challenges Confronting the Holistic Implementation of Information and

-Communication Technology For Quality Education Delivery
+Strategies For Curbing the Challenges Confronting the Holistic Implementation of Information and Communication Technology For Quality Education Delivery